Part 5 of my updates from my GoFund Me, combining two updates in one:

 Day 5, I was discharged and ready to go back to the hotel and complete my recovery.
 No way no how could I imagine flying cross-country--yet.

-Now, on to what I've been really eager to get to and I'm sure you're most eager to hear: the immediate, noticeable effects of the brain surgery.
+to and I'm sure you're most eager to hear: the immediate, noticeable effects of

 Within hours of being back in the hotel room, I noticed something: my hand tremors were gone.
 Not reduced, GONE.
 For about the last 2 years, I noticed my hands would shake, particularly after movement.
 Walking around, hold out hands, tremor.
 Initially, they came and went.
 I then chalked it up to being too stressed in the rush of getting ready in the morning.
 Then, the tremors just decided to stick around.
 Starting in February 2014, the tremor in the left hand was consistently worse and longer.
 August 2014, during a tandem walk (heel-to-toe; you see it used in DUI tests) portion of a neurological exam, my hands started severely shaking because, as my neurologist explained, I was concentrating.
 WTF?